-For centuries, people have always got scared: ogres, children-eating wolves in fairy tales, vampires and more recently the Exorcist, Silence of the Lambs, Zodiac.
+For centuries, people have always been terrified by ogres, children-eating wolves in fairy tales, vampires and more recently by movies such as the Exorcist.
 As well as a whole range of series showcasing murderers and monsters: The Walking Dead, Dexter, Mindhunter, American Horror Story, etc. So why do we enjoy being confronted with horror?
 How can this fascination for evil and gore be explained?

 The brains pain pathways allow us to sympathize with victims of pain, but at the same time, the brain’s pleasure pathways are also activated.
 That explains the confusing feeling of fascination and repulsion.